MusicDin/kubitect/docs/user-guide/configuration/kubernetes.md

 &ensp;
 :octicons-file-symlink-file-24: Default: `false`

-Control plane certificates are valid for 1 year and are renewed each time the cluster is upgraded.
+Control plane certificates are renewed every time the cluster is upgraded, and their validity period is one year.
-In some rare cases, this can cause clusters that are not upgraded frequently to stop working properly.
+However, in rare cases, clusters that are not upgraded frequently may experience issues.
-Therefore, the control plane certificates can be renewed automatically on the first Monday of each month by setting the `autoRenewCertificates` property to true.
+To address this, you can enable the automatic renewal of control plane certificates on the first Monday of each month by setting the `autoRenewCertificates` property to `true`.

 ```yaml
 kubernetes: